Master’s Programme in Psychology

 Academic programme on the second level (Master’s Programme) is available for:

-1) candidates who have completed undergraduate programme from the field of psychology.
+1) candidates who have completed undergraduate programme in the field of psychology.

-2) candidates who have completed undergraduate programme of the related expert area and have completed academic requirements, totalling up to 60 credit points, which are essential for continuing the studies.
-Related expert areas are following: social work; pedagogy and andragogy; social pedagogy; special and rehabilitation pedagogy; visually impaired education and the pedagogy of specific learning difficulties.
-Additional academic requirements can be completed during studies at undergraduate level, credential study programmes or by taking examinations prior to the enrolment in the Master’s programme.
-Candidates who have completed a related study programme must complete all academic requirements in the following courses of the accredited undergraduate study programme of Psychology (Faculty of Arts, University of Ljubljana): Correlation Methods (5 CR), Test Theory (7 CR), Motivation and Emotions (6 CR), Cognitive Psychology (10 CR), Introduction to Clinical Psychology (4 CR), Psychology of Work (8 CR).
+2) candidates who have completed undergraduate programme of the related expert area and have completed academic requirements, totalling up to 60 ECTS points, which are essential for continuing the studies.
+Related expert areas are the following: social work; pedagogy and andragogy; social pedagogy; special and rehabilitation pedagogy; visually impaired education and the pedagogy of specific learning difficulties.
+Additional academic requirements can be completed during studies at the undergraduate level, within the credential study programmes, or by taking examinations prior to the enrolment in the Master’s programme.
+Candidates who have completed a related study programme must complete all academic requirements in the following courses of the accredited undergraduate study programme of Psychology (Faculty of Arts, University of Ljubljana): Correlation Methods (5 ECTS points), Test Theory (7 ECTS points), Motivation and Emotions (6 ECTS points), Cognitive Psychology (10 ECTS points), Introduction to Clinical Psychology (4 ECTS points), Psychology of Work (8 ECTS points).
 Moreover, applicants who have completed individual undergraduate study programme must also complete all of the following academic requirements:

-• candidates who have completed the university-level undergraduate study programme of Social Work: Developmental Psychology of Childhood (6 CR), Psychology of Adolescence and Adulthood (5 CR), Psychology of Teaching and Learning (7 CR);
+• candidates who have completed the university-level undergraduate study programme of Social Work: Developmental Psychology of Childhood (6 ECTS points), Psychology of Adolescence and Adulthood (5 ECTS points), Psychology of Teaching and Learning (7 ECTS points);

-• candidates who have completed the university-level undergraduate study programme of Pedagogy and Andragogy: Social Influence (5 CR), Social Reality (6 CR), Standpoints, Social Cognitions and Representations (6 CR), Introduction to Counselling and Psychotherapy (3 CR); • candidates who have completed the university-level undergraduate study programme of Social Pedagogy: Psychology of Personality (7 CR), Social Influence (5 CR), Standpoints, Social Cognitions and Representations (6 CR);
+• candidates who have completed the university-level undergraduate study programme of Pedagogy and Andragogy: Social Influence (5 ECTS points), Social Reality (6 ECTS points), Standpoints, Social Cognitions and Representations (6 ECTS points), Introduction to Counselling and Psychotherapy (3 ECTS points);

-• candidates who have completed the university-level undergraduate study programme of Special and Rehabilitation Pedagogy or undergraduate study programme of Visually Impaired Education and the Pedagogy of Specific Learning Difficulties: Psychology of Personality (7 CR), Social Influence (5 CR), Interaction, Group, Application (5 CR), Introduction to Counselling and Psychotherapy (3 CR);
+• candidates who have completed the university-level undergraduate study programme of Special and Rehabilitation Pedagogy or undergraduate study programme of Visually Impaired Education and the Pedagogy of Specific Learning Difficulties: Psychology of Personality (7 ECTS points), Social Influence (5 ECTS points), Interaction, Group, Application (5 ECTS points), Introduction to Counselling and Psychotherapy (3 ECTS points);

-3) candidates who have completed undergraduate studies abroad.
+3) candidates who have completed undergraduate studies in psychology abroad.
 Equivalence of the education abroad is ascertained through the process of recognition of the education abroad for the further studies.

-Faculty of Arts may recognize candidates’ knowledge, qualifications or abilities, which correspond content-wise and difficulty-wise fully or in part to the general or subject-specific competences defined by individual study programme.
+Faculty of Arts may recognize candidates’ knowledge, qualifications or abilities which correspond content-wise and difficulty-wise fully or in part to the general or subject-specific competences defined by the 2nd-level study programme in Psychology.

-Faculty recognizes knowledge, qualification or abilities acquired through formal, informal or experiential learning.
+Faculty of Arts recognizes knowledge, qualification or abilities acquired through formal, informal or experiential learning.
 Recognition includes:

 • taking into consideration certificates and other documents (“non-typical certificates”, portfolios, documents on completed courses and other forms of education),

-• assessment of the products, services, publications and other copyright works of students,
+• assessment of the products, services, publications and other copyrighted works of students,

 • assessment of the knowledge, acquired by students through self-education or experiential learning,